 Admission Requirements and Procedures

-It is the student’s responsibility to see that the University has an official copy of his/her high school and/or college transcript(s) and the Respiratory Therapy Program Application by April 1, when the selection process will begin.
-It is also the student’s responsibility to attach official copies of his/her high school and/or college transcript(s) to the RCP application or turn them in to the Chair of the School of Allied Health by April 1.
-Applications are only accepted January 1 – April 1.
+It is the student’s responsibility to see that the University has an official copy of his/her high school and/or college transcript(s) and the Respiratory Therapy Program Application by Febrary 1, when the selection process will begin.
+It is also the student’s responsibility to attach official copies of his/her high school and/or college transcript(s) to the RCP application or turn them in to the Chair of the School of Allied Health by February 1.
+Applications are accepted February 1.
 No application will be considered without complete documentation.

 - Students must meet all University of Rio Grande/Rio Grande Community College admission requirements.